vhf/resrc/FAQ.md

 #### How reSRC works

 There are two kinds of entities on reSRC, both allowing comments and upvotes, and both owned by someone.

-The first one is link, links are pretty straightforward : add their URL, give them some tag and you're done.
+The first one is link, links are pretty straightforward : add their URL, give them some tags and you're done.
 You are now the owner of the link (the entry in reSRC, not what the URL points to) and are the only one who can edit it.
-Other memebers can still submit modifications, but they can only be accepted by an administrator for now.
+Other members can still submit modifications, but they can only be accepted by an administrator for now.
 When an administrator validate a modification, the link's owner is not informed.

 Lists are hardly harder to understand.
 A list is basically a Markdown file with a special handling of links.
 Links that have already been added to reSRC are displayed with a nice little blue link symbol on their left.
 If you click the link like you would normally do, you are sent to its reSRC page and can view upvotes, comments and stuff.
 If you click the link symbol, you are directly redirected to the URL.
 On the other hand if the link isn't published on reSRC yet, an "add" button is displayed on its right.
 You can click it to become the reSRC owner of the link if you feel like doing so.